-Improper revenue recognition - there is a rebuttable presumption that a significant risk of fraud exists associated with revenue in all audits.
-We have identified a significant risk of fraud related to the existence, valuation and cutoff of certain revenue streams due to the potential incentive and ability to manipulate revenue recognition, particularly for tax and grant revenue recognition.
+- Improper revenue recognition there is a rebuttable presumption that a significant risk of fraud exists associated with revenue in all audits.
+We have identified a significant risk of fraud related to the existence, valuation, and cutoff of certain revenue streams due to the potential incentive and ability to manipulate revenue recognition, particularly for tax and grant revenue recognition. - Management override of internal controls, which includes the risk related to improper or unauthorized recording of journal entries.